steezyali/steezyali.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there!
-Welcome to my personal website :) I'm Jon!"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+---
 ---

 👨‍💻 I'm currently a final year graduate student at Carnegie Mellon University